EsraaAlsharit/Game-Jam-KAUSTxSandsoft-2021/README.md

 https://www.youtube.com/watch?v=lwYNzd0WIwU

-It was an interesting theme and a lot of ideas as my first full game in unity and I'm proud of it. unfortunately, I and my team made it late in the game jam but that didn't stop us to complete the game.
+It was an interesting theme and a lot of ideas as my first full game in unity and I'm proud of it.
+Unfortunately, I and my team made it late in the game jam but that didn't stop us to complete the game.
 The design was originally made by my team member

 [![Alt text](https://img.youtube.com/vi/BCj6JJiHsY8/0.jpg)](https://www.youtube.com/watch?v=BCj6JJiHsY8)